Frequently Asked Questions

 I work with teens, young people and adults from St Albans, Harpenden, Wheathampstead and across Hertfordshire.
 I also welcome neurodivergent clients, including those with ADHD or autism, who may be managing overload, burnout or the day to day demands of school, work or family life.
 Together we slow things down, notice what is happening inside, and build ways of coping that feel realistic and kind.

-All sessions take place on Friday afternoons.
+All sessions take place on Friday afternoons online.

 Are you trained in trauma and PTSD support?